Karimbraham/GitJenDocKub/README.md

-Here’s the updated README documentation that matches your provided Jenkins pipeline:

----

 # Jenkins CI/CD Pipeline with Docker and Kubernetes

 This project demonstrates a CI/CD pipeline using **Jenkins**, **Docker**, and **Kubernetes**.
 The pipeline performs the following steps: